ministrudels/my-travel-history/README.md

 # How to use
 1. git clone https://github.com/ministrudels/my-travel-history.git
+2. pip install -r requirements.txt
-2. Download your Google location data in json format following the instructions at this link: https://support.google.com/accounts/answer/3024190?hl=en and select Location History.
+3. Download your Google location data in json format following the instructions at this link: https://support.google.com/accounts/answer/3024190?hl=en and select Location History.
-3. Move the file to the repo working directory
+4. Move the file to the repo working directory
-4. ```python travel_history.py``` <Google location filename> to begin parsing it to a travel_history.csv.
+5. ```python travel_history.py <Google location filename>``` to begin parsing it to a travel_history.csv.
 You probably want to specify an argument for --home in order to take away your home country. ```python travel_history.py --help``` for more options.

 ## Country Codes
 | Country                                      | Code |